I've written about ambition as a woman of faith before.

 a strong desire to do or to achieve something, typically requiring determination and hard work; desire and determination to achieve success.

 WOW!
 That sounds evil, doesn't it!

-Unfortunately, women in general, and Christian women in particular, are often made to feel that having an ambitious bent is somehow unholy, or at least carnal and unspiritual.
+Unfortunately, women, and Christian women in particular, are often made to feel that having an ambitious bent is unholy, or at least carnal and unspiritual.

 What I believe - with every fiber of my being - is that we need to embrace the type of person we've been created to be.
-Sally Hogshead's books Fascinate and How the World Sees You, were two life-changing books for me.
-As someone who uses Personality, Spiritual Gifts, Character Strengths, and Skill Strengths assessments in my advanced coaching work, I know that once you identify the truth of who you are at your core, you are free to express yourself in a greater way than ever before.
-Not only are YOU free, but you are able to release others to express themselves more fully as well.
+Sally Hogshead's books Fascinate and How the World Sees You were two life-changing books for me.
+As someone who uses Personality, Spiritual Gifts, Character Strengths, and Skill Strengths assessments in my advanced coaching work, I know that once you identify the truth of who you are at your core; you are free to express yourself in a greater way than ever before.
+Not only are YOU free, but you can release others to express themselves more fully as well.